What is a Strategic Management Model?

 - Sustainable practices reduce risks and align with global trends, fostering resilience in a competitive market.

-- Ethical practices and social responsibility foster trust and establish deeper relationships with employees, customers, and the community.
+- Ethical practices and social responsibility foster trust and establish deeper, more meaningful relationships with employees, customers, and the broader community.

 Five Forces Model in Strategic Management by Porter